Skip to content

 Check closely

 A click by itself does not mean your Instagram account or phone was taken over.
-Risk rises if you typed information, approved a prompt, downloaded something, scanned a QR code, or installed an app, extension, or profile.
+The risk rises if you downloaded something, approved a browser prompt, scanned a QR code, or typed information on the site.

 You entered your Instagram password, code, backup code, or reset link